MaayanLab/Zika-RNAseq-Pipeline/README.dockerhub.md

-# RNA-Seq data analysis pipeline: an example of processing a Zika virus study from NCBI's GEO
+# An Open RNA-Seq Data Analysis Pipeline with an Example of Reprocessing Data from a Recent Zika Virus Studyfrom NCBI's GEO

 _Zichen Wang_ and _Avi Ma'ayan_

+_BD2K-LINCS Data Coordination and Integration Center (DCIC)_ _Icahn School of Medicine at Mount Sinai, New York, NY 10029 USA_

 ## Guide to downloading and running this Docker image

 ### Step 1: Install Docker

 To download and run this Docker image, you first need to set up Docker on your machine.
-The easiest way to start with Docker is to install [Docker Toolbox](https://www.docker.com/products/docker-toolbox) by simply downloading and click the installer which is available for both Mac OSX and Windows.
-For Linux users, follow the instruction [here](https://docs.docker.com/linux/step_one/) to set up Docker on your machine.
+The easiest way to start with Docker is to install the [Docker Toolbox](https://www.docker.com/products/docker-toolbox) by simply downloading and clicking the installer which is available for both Mac OSX and Windows.
+For Linux users, follow the instruction [here](https://docs.docker.com/linux/step_one/).

 ### Step 2: Download and run the Docker image

-#### Option 1: Through Command Line Interface (CLI)
+#### Option 1: Through a Command Line Interface (CLI)

 The image can be downloaded and executed through the CLI of Docker's `Docker Quickstart Terminal` in the [Docker Toolbox](https://www.docker.com/products/docker-toolbox) with the following commands: